 A bank reconciliation is a process that allows you to check your record of receipts and payments in your accounting system against the record shown on your bank statements.
-For more information on bank reconciliations see our previous guide “What is bank reconciliation and why is it important”
+For more information on bank reconciliations see our business guide “What is a bank reconciliation and why is it important”

 In this article we will take you step by step through the process of a bank reconciliation.

 You will need a list of transactions from your bank.
 This can be found in your printed bank statements, from online banking or by having your bank send the data direct to your online accounting software via a bank feed.
 Remember that if you have other accounts or a credit card account in addition to a current account, you’ll need statements for both so you can reconcile all separately.

 Step 2 – Get your business records